Stargazing in Coober Pedy: An Outback Experience Like No Other

 Minimal Light Pollution

 Coober Pedy’s small population and wide-open surroundings keep light pollution to a minimum.
 The darkness here is genuine.
-Constellations pop.
-Stars feel closer.
-It is the kind of sky that makes you say, wow, out loud, even if you did not mean to.
+Constellations pop, and stars feel closer.
+It is the kind of sky that makes you say, "Wow!" out loud, even if you didn’t mean to.

 Remote Location And Clear Air

-The town’s distance from big centres helps a lot.
+The town’s distance from large centres helps a lot.
 The air is dry and tends to be very clear.
 That clarity means stars appear sharp, not fuzzy.
-It is almost like someone polished the dome above you.
+It feels almost like someone polished the dome above you.

 Low Humidity And Stable Conditions